 - Switch it back to the TV using the button at the bottom of the remote and see if it works.

+We have come to the end of this guide on the Vizio TV remote sensor is not working issue.
 If the problem persists, the problem might be related to the IR sensor.
 The only solution here is to replace it altogether or to change the sensor.

-If our solutions worked for you or if you have any other ideas, leave us a note in the comments section below.
+If our solutions worked for you or if you have any other ideas, leave us a note in the comments below.